Call Call Us

 • Token – A token is a tool for system access.
 Due to the lengthy credentials, it is more challenging for hackers to unlock accounts.

-• Transaction Authentication – mainly generates a one-time pin or password on the user’s phone to validate the identity.
+• Transaction Authentication – mainly generates a one-time PIN or password on the user’s phone to validate the identity.

 • Multi or Two-factor Authentication – Your identity may be secure in two or more authentications.